 - National Institute of Infectious Diseases and Vaccinology

-- Division of Molecular & Genomic Medicine
+- Institute of Molecular and Genomic Medicine

-- Center for Nanomedicine Research
+- Center for Neuropsychiatric Research

 The NHRI sets up core facilities such as Cell Bank, Digital Library and Bioinformatics, to meet the needs of intramural research programs and to provide services to medical centers and research institutions.
 Research resources at the NHRI are listed as follows: